cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Theoretical Perspectives**

-* Bowlby: All anxiety disorders are related to proximity and availability issues with the primary attachment figure.
+* **Bowlby**: All anxiety disorders are related to proximity and availability issues with the primary attachment figure.
-* Sroufe and Fleeson (1986): The infant-caregiver attachment relationship is the foundation of personality development.
+* **Sroufe and Fleeson (1986)**: The infant-caregiver attachment relationship is the foundation of personality development.

 **Longitudinal Studies on Attachment and Anxiety**

-* Sroufe et al. (2005): Secure attachment supports emotion regulation and exploration, while insecure attachment in infancy is associated with anxiety symptoms in adolescence due to insecure internal working models of relationships.
+* **Sroufe et al. (2005)**: Secure attachment supports emotion regulation and exploration, while insecure attachment in infancy is associated with anxiety symptoms in adolescence due to insecure internal working models of relationships.
-* Bosquet and Egeland (2006): Insecure attachment in infants was associated with anxiety symptoms throughout childhood and adolescence.
+* **Bosquet and Egeland (2006)**: Insecure attachment in infants was associated with anxiety symptoms throughout childhood and adolescence.

 **Mother's Attachment Classifications and Parenting Behaviors**

-* E. K. Adam, Gunnar, and Tanaka (2004): Mothers' observed parenting behaviors and self-reported emotional wellbeing correlated with adult attachment classifications using the AAI.
+* **E. K. Adam, Gunnar, and Tanaka (2004)**: Mothers' observed parenting behaviors and self-reported emotional wellbeing correlated with adult attachment classifications using the AAI.
 * Preoccupied mothers reported higher levels of negative affect and anxiety and demonstrated angry and intrusive parenting behaviors.

-### In their study of mothers with anxiety disorders, Manassis, Bradley, Goldberg, Hood, and Swinson (1994) administered the AAI (using the four-way class

 **Study by Manassis et al. (1994): Anxious Mothers and Their Insecurely Attached Children**